curriculum course structure

 • Credits may be gained from achievement standards or unit standards.

-The NCEA will not count credits twice for the same learning outcome.
-Where a unit standard and an achievement standard assess substantially the same learning outcome they are considered mutually exclusive for this qualification.
-For further information, students and parents/caregivers should visit the NZQA website and access the qualifications page.
-This website provides useful leaflets explaining NCEA for both parents and students.
+For further information, students and parents/caregivers should visit the NZQA Qualifications page.
+This website provides useful information explaining NCEA for both parents and students.
 The Senior School programme is focused on preparing students for qualifications that will take them beyond school.
-Entry into Year 11 is subject to a satisfactory Year 10 record.
-This includes:

-For information on NCEA and required qualifications visit the NZQA website:
+For information on NCEA and required qualifications, visit the NZQA website.
+NZQA